wintercms/docs/setup-configuration.md

 This will create a new directory called **public/** in the project's base directory, from here you should modify the webserver configuration to use this new path as the home directory, also known as *wwwroot*.

-> **Note**: The above command may need to be performed with System Administrator or *sudo* privileges.
+> **NOTE**: The above command may need to be performed with System Administrator or *sudo* privileges.
 It should also be performed after each system update or when a new plugin is installed.

 <a name="shared-hosting"></a>
 ### Using a shared hosting provider